Arose-Niazi/Mini-Missions-Public/README.md

     - adv = advertising

+### Vehicles
+- Players can spawn vehicles in freeroam as well.
+- Remove will delete players vehicle.
+- After 20 mins, if vehicles are empty those will be deleted.

+### Barrels
+- Enabled in races, chance of being enabled 1/3.
+- Base price $10.
+- Price goes up by twice each time a barrel is dropped.
+- 35 seconds after mission starts barrels can be dropped.
+- 15 seconds cool down time between barrels.
+- Maximum 40 barrels are allowed in the mission.

+### XP
+- On Dropping Barrel
+    - 2 XP.

 ### Extra
-- The San Andreas theme song will stop playing after 30 seconds of starting.
+- The San Andreas theme song will stop playing after being spawned.
 - For online player commands.
     - Part of the name.
         - Can be any position i.e. for Sasuke using ke will work too.